baphox/Building-a-SIEM/README.md

 ```
 <img src="https://i.imgur.com/H9OdKD7.png" alt="Wazuh Credentials">

-# Deploy Agent on Wazuh
+# Deploy Agent on Wazuh using Windows

 Once we login to our Wazuh Dashboard using our Credentials we can see on the left corner the Add Agent button
 <img src="https://i.imgur.com/Pl5YuFz.png" alt="Wazuh Deploy Agent Step 1">

 Let's click that!

-I use Windows as my main OS.

 Server address: *the ip of the server*
 Agent name: *whatever you want to call it*